inaos/inac/doc/manual.md

 Also important: Easy access to error information.
 That's why we pack the error information in one single value.
 We call it 'Return Code' or simply RC.
 RC is defined by `ina_rc_t` which is in fact a 64bit signed integer value.
-The RC The RC is packed as follow:
+The RC is packed as follow:

-    64bit mask of a RC
+    RC 64bit mask

     |------ 24 bit header ----|-------- 56 bit descriptor -----------------|
     EVVVVVVV|RRRRRRRR|RRRRRRRR|OOOOOOOO|OOOOOOOO|NAAAAAAA|AUUUUUUU|UUUUUUUU|